 Human Resources Certifications

 Becoming certified is an invaluable way for HR professionals to demonstrate their competence, experience, and credibility to employers, employees, and clients.
-HR certifications include those from the HR Certification Institute (HRCI) and the Society for Human Resource Management (SHRM).
+HR certification agencies include:

 - Professional in Human Resources (PHR)